The second part of a three-part essay based on the talk I gave at Smashing Conference.

 Guidance alone can’t help us build products.
 We need tools that go beyond this low-level direction (the ‘what’), and enable people to implement these rules in a meaningful way (the ‘how’).
 These are the concern of our next layer.

 Two tools often mentioned when discussing design systems are visual design languages and component libraries.
-Understandably, it is the later of these that has garnered the most attention within our industry as it deals with modularised front-end code (ideally alongside documentation and usage examples).
+Understandably, it is the later of these that our industry has focused on lately as they help develop modularised front-end code.

 While these attract the most attention, it’s conceptual models that I find more interesting.
 As way of example, let me describe a model we used at the Guardian.